NREL/EnergyPlus/design/FY2021/NFP-Dedicated_Exhaust_Fans.md

 This input field is for the name of the exhaust system.

-#### Field: Availability Manager List Name ####
+#### Field: Availability Schedule ####

 This is the availability manager list schedule name for the exhaust system object.

-#### Field Set Component Object Type and Name ####
+#### Field: Fan Object Type ####

-The remaining fields are sets of two repeated items: a component object type and a name.
-These pairs of fields define the components for the exhaust system.
+This is the type of fan object type for the central exhaust fan.
+The avaiable choices are Fan:SystemModle or Fan:ComponentModel.

-#### Field: Component 1 Object Type ####
+#### Field: Fan Name ####

-This is a required field for the first component in the exhaust system, typically this would be a central exhaust fan.
-The possible choices are: Fan:SystemModel, Fan:ComponentModel, AirLoopHVAC:ExhaustMixer, or Fan:ZoneExhaust.
+This is a required field for the name of the central exhaust fan.

-#### Field: Component 1 Object Name ####
+#### Field: Inlet Node 1 ####

 This is the name of the first component object in the exhaust system.
 This is a required field.

-#### Field: Component <#> Object Type ####

-Additional components could be specified for the exhaust system if applicable.
-The possible choices are the same as those for the first component: Fan:SystemModel, Fan:ComponentModel, AirLoopHVAC:ExhaustMixer, or Fan:ZoneExhaust.

-The field is extensible so Component 3 or more could also be specified following the second object.

-#### Field: Component <#> Object Name ####
+#### Field: Inlet Node <#> ####

 This is the name of the additional components object in the exhaust system.
+Additional inlet nodes could be specified for the exhaust system if applicable.

+The remaining fields are one repeated item: the inlet nodes.
+These fields define the inlet nodes for the exhaust system.
+The field is extensible so Component 2 or more could also be specified following the first object.

 An example of the AirLoopHVAC:ExhaustSystem input object is like this:
 ```